 • Filing late - You should file as close to Oct 1 as possible to attend the following fall.

 • Not getting an FSA ID before filling out the FAFSA - You and your parent (if you are considered a dependent student) will each need your own, separate FSA ID's to sign the FAFSA form online.
-Be sure to enter you social security number accurately when applying for your FSA ID.
+Be sure to enter your social security number accurately when applying for your FSA ID.

 • Not using your FSA ID to start the FAFSA - If you are the student you should choose the first option: I am the student.

-• Not using IRS Data Retrieval - It's the fastest and most accurate way to enter tax return information in the the FAFSA.
+• Not using IRS Data Retrieval - It's the fastest and most accurate way to enter tax return information in the FAFSA.

 • Not signing the FAFSA - The FAFSA must be signed or your application will be incomplete.
 Signing online is faster.
 There is an option to mail a signature page.